arinspunk/cv/README.md

 This project is under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.html)

 Sawton, the beautiful font from [Atipo Foundry](https://www.atipofoundry.com), is under [its own license](https://www.atipofoundry.com/license).
-If you want use it you need to [buy it](https://www.atipofoundry.com/fonts/sawton).
+If you want use it, you need to [buy it](https://www.atipofoundry.com/fonts/sawton).